 Even with enough sleep, you feel tired.
 Some people describe a bone-deep exhaustion that doesn't respond to caffeine or rest.
 Your body may be processing the accumulated stress and sleep disruption that porn use was masking.

-Doubt and Regret
+Doubt and regret

 • "I felt better when I was watching porn."